 - urine that looks cloudy or smells more than normal.

-- You may have pyelonephritis, a more serious infection of the kidneys which needs immediate treatment.|
+|If you have a high fever, shakes, back pain or feel generally unwell, with or without urinary symptoms, seek medical advice right now.
+You may have pyelonephritis, a more serious infection of the kidneys which needs immediate treatment.|

 - Asymptomatic bacteriuria occurs in 2% to 10% of all pregnancies.